Shegeda/tic-tac-toe/readme.txt

-1) Відкриваєм два термінали (клієнт та сервер)
+1) Open two terminals (client and server)
-2) Запускаємо ноду node src/index.js і реакт npm start
+2) Run node node src/index.js and react npm start
-3) Заходим на актуальний айпі і граємо
+3) Go to the current IP and play